I do not often do personal updates. This is because this blog has always been geared towards:

 By the 11th of April, it will have been roughly 2 months since my last break [I consider weekends a break, so since I haven't had one - I've basically worked 8 straight weeks in a row]...

-...and if my head hasn't exploded by then, I'll probably really need the time off.
+...And if my head hasn't exploded by then, I'll probably really need the time off.
 I will likely be staying alone, hopefully in a nice hotel (I really haven't thought this out) but I'm pretty open to recommendations about ideas on things to do or ways to relax.
 It will be pretty jarring without my girlfriend with me, but I could learn to relax on my own, I guess.
-As for the rest, I'd love to see what I can do for you.
-If you're experiencing problems or fears with the market currently, or you're looking for safer options, unsure whether to sell or anything of that kind, I'm always at your disposal.
+If you enjoyed the article or have some thoughts or comments on how you can start developing your streams of income, do like - comment and subscribe!
 Money Maverick

 #investing #investmentspecialist #funds #markets #etfs #spiva #returns #gains #financialconsultant #financialplanning #covid #coronavirus #sharperatios #articles #videos #talks #prudential #clientservice #personalupdate #recession #mdrt